Stochastic Causal Programming for Bounding Treatment Effects

-However, in this case we would have $2^d$ different basis functions of degree up to $d$.
-This leads to the question of what basis functions to use here so as to have enough expressive power, but not blow up the number of basis functions and hence the dimension of the optimization parameter $\theta$ (see \cref{eq:f_theta}).
+However, in this case, we would have $2^d$ different basis functions of degree up to $d$.
+This leads to the question of what basis functions to use here to have enough expressive power, but not blow up the number of basis functions and hence the dimension of the optimization parameter $\theta$ (see \cref{eq:f_theta}).
 Due to this blowup in the choice of basis functions with the dimension of the treatment in the case of polynomials, mainly use the neural basis functions.

-In the cases when we do use the polynomial basis, we restrict ourselves to having upto quadratic terms in the basis function.
+In the cases when we do use the polynomial basis, we restrict ourselves to having up to quadratic terms in the basis function.
 For a $d$-dimensional treatment, this amounts to having a $d(d + 3)/2 + 1$ dimensional $\theta$.